NMReDATAInitiative/NMReDATAInitiative.github.io/partners.md

 ### Manuel Perez, Mestrelab

-PhD studies at University of Liverpool with Proffesor Ray Abraham on “NMR prediction of Amides and Peptides” and development of the CHARGE NMR prediction software.
+PhD studies at University of Liverpool with Proffesor Ray Abraham on "NMR prediction of Amides and Peptides" and development of the CHARGE NMR prediction software.
 Worked for Pfizer in the UK in the areas of NMR, Comp Chemistry and PK/PD departments.
 Internal Awards: Global prize, runner-up Best Medicinal Chemist in 2009.
-Since 2011, Senior Vice President – Strategy and Business Development EMEA at Mestrelab Research.
+Since 2011, Senior Vice President - Strategy and Business Development EMEA at Mestrelab Research.
 Member of the Associate Editorial Board at MRC.
 Published in many different areas: Parallel Synthesis, Synthetic Method Development, NMR, Computational Chemistry and Medicinal Chemistry and is inventor in three patents in the Pain Therapeutic Area.

 ### Adolfo Botana, Jeol